Banata

 Security Considerations

-1. Fail-open by default — If the bot detection service is unavailable, requests are allowed through.
-This prevents legitimate users from being locked out.
-Set failOpen: false for stricter enforcement.
+1. Fail-open by default — If the bot detection service is unavailable, requests are allowed through so legitimate users are not locked out.
+Set failOpen: false if you prefer stricter enforcement.

-2. Credentials are server-side only — Bot provider credentials (API keys, secret keys) are stored in the Radar config and never exposed to the client.
+2. Credentials stay server-side — Provider credentials (API keys, secret keys) are stored in your Radar config and never exposed to the client.

-3. Config caching — The config-aware verifier caches the radar config for 1 minute by default.
-Credential changes take up to 1 minute to take effect.
+3. Config caching — The config-aware verifier caches the Radar config for 1 minute by default.
+After you change credentials in the dashboard, the new values take effect within that window.

-4. Token headers — For Turnstile, reCAPTCHA, and hCaptcha, the client must send the verification token in a request header.
-The header names are standardized per provider.
+4. Token headers — For Turnstile, reCAPTCHA, and hCaptcha, your client must send the verification token in a request header.
+The expected header names are standardized per provider (see the provider details above).

-• Radar & Bot Protection — Configure detection rules and provider credentials in the dashboard
+• Radar — Enable bot detection and configure your provider credentials in the dashboard.